humehe/VSAT-3D/README.md

 			Splt_Hdr_Cmt_cp=element[2]          ,dest_dir_clp  = stp_dir_res)

 ```
-This will generate a figure with three panels inckuding the image, the moodel and the residuals.
+This will generate a figure with three panels including the image, the moodel and the residuals.
 Again this can be computed in a collapsed image or in a single channel.

 ![Alt text](./Figures/12CO-CII_HATLAS-RDS-0-stk-med-250kms-crc-15as_dta_ms-2DCGF-CSL8-RSD.jpg?raw=true "Stacked spectra COSMOS field.")

 ###### "Stats"
-Stats on the datacubes can be obtained through:
+Stats on the different datacubes can be obtained through:

 ```python
 Cube_Stat(cube2bplot_ms,redshift=z_sample_med,rst_frq=restframe_frequency,slc_nmb=slc_nmb1,cubewdthv=int(element[0]),frq_r=restframe_frequency,dest_dir_tbl=tbl_dir_res)
 ```

-This will generate asciii and csv tables in the ```~/Example/Stack_Results-12CO-3D/TABLES/250/``` directory.
+This will generate asciii and csv tables in the ```~/Example/Stack_Results-12CO-3D/TABLES/250/``` directory for the defined measure, inner and outter regions which can be used to estimate Sigma to Noise Ratios (SNR).

 ```
 12CO-CII_HATLAS-RDS_B-0-stk-med-250kms-crc-15as_msk_ms-stt.dat